PresidentSam100/PresidentSam100/README.md

   - Creating an entire **Operating System** from scratch primarily using C/C++ (pair/group programming is fun).
   - Developing a Machine Learning + Game Theory dual threat to prepare people for quantitative trading interviews
   - Doing some LeetCode/NeetCode/AlgoExpert and many related practice sites to prepare for **technical interviews**.
-  - Working on many other smaller side projects on my bucket list.
-Like a **[personal portfolio site](https://presidentsam100.github.io/)** I made this summer.

 - 👯 I’m looking to collaborate on **Building a Swift iOS mobile app that helps people stop forgetting personal belongings.**